Mellanox/network-operator/README.md

 >__NOTE__: As more driver containers are built the operator will be able to support additional platforms.

+## Compatibility Notes
+* network-operator is compatible with NVIDIA GPU Operator v1.5.2 and above

 ## Deployment Example
 Deployment of network-operator consists of:
 * Deploying network-operator CRDs found under `./config/crd/bases`: